 I like to make it the evening before and let the flavors mingle in a pitcher in the fridge until it’s served the next day, but if you’re an early riser, you could make it in the morning to have ready for a mid-afternoon meal.

 I mix a bottle of Malbec, cranberry juice and orange juice in a pitcher.
 Then I add some fresh cranberries, orange slices and apple slices before letting everything infuse in the fridge overnight.

 The next day, I give it a good stirring and pour over ice in individual glasses to serve.

 It’s the perfect way to sweeten up Thanksgiving!

 - 1 cup fresh cranberries

-- Combine liquid ingredients in pitcher and stir until Sweet 'N Low is dissolved.
+- Combine liquid ingredients in pitcher.
 Add remaining ingredients.
 Chill for 4-6 hours or overnight.